Three Towns

 Three Towns is a term used to refer to several groups of towns.

 United Kingdom

-There are several groups of towns in the United Kingdom referred to as the Three Towns, many of which form contiguous settlements, or are in close proximity to each other.
+There are several groups of towns in the United Kingdom referred to as the Three Towns, many of which form contiguous settlements, or are near to each other.

 England

 Devon

 The Three Towns is a term used to refer to the neighbouring towns of Plymouth, Devonport and East Stonehouse in the county of Devon, England.
 They were formally merged in 1914 to become the Borough of Plymouth.
 In 1928, the Borough was granted City status by royal charter.

 Dorset

 Three towns has been used to refer to the towns of Bournemouth, Christchurch and Poole in South-East Dorset, which form a single conurbation.
 The name was used to refer to an infrastructure project in the area, which became a single authority in 2019 called Bournemouth, Christchurch and Poole.
 One of the parties which stood for the inaugural elections was initially called Three Towns Together.